St. Bernardine of Siena

 1380–1444

-St. Bernardine preached tirelessly.
-He teaches us to share our faith with others.
+St. Bernardine preached tirelessly and helped many people return to God.
+He teaches us to share faith with sincerity, courage, and love.

-He preached with joy and energy.
-He encourages us to live our faith with enthusiasm.
+He preached with energy and conviction.
+He encourages us to live our faith with warmth, gratitude, and holy enthusiasm.

 Like St. John of Avila and St. Paschal Baylon, he shows that love for Jesus transforms hearts.